zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

-# analytic dataset
+# Making an analytic dataset

-## definition
+## Definition

 analytic dataset:
 : insert definition here

 Also known as "tidy."

-## what to do with time series
+## What to do with time series

 many approaches.

+what about derived things (BMI)

-# integration
+# Merging fragmented data

 ## Fillmore *et al.* lab data integration

-# naming
+# Unexpected data naming

+## Example from BCM

+`procedures` contains what?

-# extraction from text & beyond
+# Extracting data from free text & beyond

+## "Let's just do\ldots"

+Notes have typos, nonstandard abbreviations, and incorrect information, just like "structured" data.

+Transcription errors.
+"Intrathecal DepoCyt" $\to$ "intrathecal etoposide"

 ## Ryu et al. auto extraction

-## harder than people think
+## Harder than people think

-Labeling data is *expensive!* How did Google/Verily train a convolutional neuroal net to interpret retinal fundus photographs?
+Labeling data is *expensive!* How did Google/Verily train a convolutional neural net to interpret retinal fundus photographs?[^gulshan]

 ![](labeling.png)

 $(3 \ldots 7) \times 128,000 + 8 \times 9963 + 7 \times 1748 =$

+- 476,000 to 989,000 retinal imaging reads

+## Cost of labeling data

-- 476,000 to 989,000 retinal imaging reads[^gulshan]
+- 476,000 to 989,000 retinal imaging reads
 - A random article I found[^ijta] says 44 reads / hour
 - 11k to 22k person-hours
 - 5--11 *working years*